MattHeffNT/DevelopmentIdeas/README.md

 ## Backlog ##

-- Comprehensive digital safety Resource for domestic/violence victims
+- Comprehensive digital safety Resource for domestic/violence victims (video + static page)
 - Mod for Rebel Galaxy Outlaws to add user's own Spotify. (when they release their source code)
 - chrome extension to remove channels from Youtube that keep getting recommended to me
 - interactive CDU Campus Map with search